Hazelbury Manor: Gardens

 The house is set in 186 acre of land, 8 of which are landscaped gardens.
 The gardens are Edwardian-style and were laid out by George Kidston in the 1920s.
 They contain topiary, and colourful herbaceous borders.
 Later (1980s) additions include a circle of menhirs and a laburnum walk.
 In 1990, the gardens were recorded as Grade II on the Register of Historic Parks and Gardens.

 Between 1993 and 2010, the gardens were an annual summer venue for plays by Shakespeare Live, a regional theatre company which raises money for charity.

+Sale

+As of 22 May 2023, the manor is for sale for £9,750,000.